microbiome/microbiome/vignettes/Crosshyb.md

     res <- PlotCrosshyb(tax.level = "L2", rounding = 1, show.plot = FALSE)

     ## Reading /home/antagomir/R/x86_64-pc-linux-gnu-library/3.1/microbiome/extdata/phylogeny.filtered.tab
+    ## The "ward" method has been renamed to "ward.D"; note new "ward.D2"
+    ## The "ward" method has been renamed to "ward.D"; note new "ward.D2"

     # Pick the crosshyb table and figure
     crosshyb.table <- res$data